yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-monitor/cloud-alerts.md

 - Number of tablet peers is 85% of the cluster limit (Warning).
 - Number of tablet peers is 100% of the cluster limit (Severe).

-If the number of tablet peers in the cluster approaches the limit for the cluster, consider scaling the cluster horizontally by adding nodes, or vertically by adding vCPUs.
+If the number of tablet peers in the cluster approaches the limit for the cluster, you should add more RAM to your cluster.
+You can do this by scaling the cluster horizontally by adding nodes, or vertically by adding vCPUs.

+You can also drop tables.
+There may be a lag in clearing the associated tablets.

 For information on scaling clusters, refer to [Scale and configure clusters](../../cloud-clusters/configure-clusters/).